What are we doing?

 - Our current main hospital tower will be modernized and renovated, including critical care units, labor and delivery, emergency department, operating suites, and about 60 additional patient rooms.

-- A new parking structure will be built between 1st and 2nd Streets, north of Jefferson.
-This structure, along with the underground garage at Jefferson and Avenue B, will accommodate the needs of patients, visitors, and staff, alleviating demand for on-street parking.
+- A new parking structure, which was built between 1st and 2nd Streets, north of Jefferson.
+This structure, along with the underground garage at Jefferson and Avenue B, accommodates the needs of patients, visitors, and staff, alleviating demand for on-street parking.

-- A new central plant, which provides essential utilities such as emergency power, medical gases, heating, and air conditioning, will be built at 2nd and Jefferson streets, replacing our aging plant currently located at 1st and Jefferson.
+- A new central plant, which provides essential utilities such as emergency power, medical gases, heating, and air conditioning, was built at 2nd and Jefferson streets, replacing our aging plant currently located at 1st and Jefferson.

 The information contained in St. Luke's Master Plan provides the background, details, and context for our downtown Boise development.
 St. Luke's has a history of careful planning and fiscal responsibility, and is deeply committed to the citizens of Boise, to our neighborhoods, and to the region.
 The final plan is the culmination of a decade of careful assessment, evaluation, and reevaluation and: